astronomer/docs/learn/airflow-mlflow.md

 ## Step 4: Run your DAG

-1. Manually run the `mlflow_tutorial_dag` DAG by clicking the play button.
+1. In the Airflow UI run the `mlflow_tutorial_dag` DAG by clicking the play button.

     ![DAGs overview](/img/guides/airflow-mlflow_dag_graph_view.png)